CoreyHedberg/rps_game/README.md

 <br>

-Website game to play the rock-paper-scissors game.
+Website game to play the classic rock-paper-scissors game.

 <br>